eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

 Notes
 -----

 * Exceptions might be raised during the usage of the sdk.
-For this, please see the `Exceptions section <exceptions.html>`_.
+For this, please consult the `Exceptions section <exceptions.html>`_ for a complete list.
-* For any issue or feature request, please see the `Issues section <https://github.com/eclipse-ankaios/ank-sdk-python/issues>`_.
+* For any issue or feature request, please see the `Contributing section <contributing.html>`_.